 Bill: One word, “complexity”.
 The biggest IT challenge for a dealership chain is the range of technologies that they rely on.
 A lot of folks think of car dealerships and they envision a showroom and a lot with sales folks walking around.
 In fact, dealerships are run like three different businesses in one.
 Each of those business units have their own products and hours of operation, and all of them rely on various pieces of software to operate.

 Any given dealership has multiple sales teams for different kinds of sales like showroom, auctions and fleet.
-Then you have the service department which must manage their shop as well as a parts warehouse.
+Then you have the service department which must manage the shop as well as a parts warehouse.
 Finally, there’s the finance department who’s responsible for the dealership’s banking relationships.

-What’s more, all those departments live on the phones.
+What’s more, all those departments live on their phones.
 Adding another critical technology to an already complex technology infrastructure.
 Multiply this across multiple brands and locations, and you get a sense of how difficult it can be to keep a dealership chain up and running at full speed.

-Q: What’s driving these dealerships to make the move to Cloud-based systems?
+Q: What’s driving these dealerships to make the move to cloud-based systems?

 One of my clients had three campuses with multiple dealerships at each campus for different car brands.
 Because of the cost and complexity of their servers, they had all their locations connecting back to one DMS server at one of their larger locations.
 This arrangement required even more cost for MPLS connections between all those locations to keep all their other dealerships online.
 Even then, any disruption at the primary location, like a power outage or hardware problem, would take down every one of their dealerships.